aicodix/ira/README.md

 * Interface for switching or replacing code table
 * Shortening the pipeline if timing analysis allows it
 * Self-Corrected Min-Sum
+* More corner case testing and documentation
 * Can the interface be improved?

 ### DONE

+* Min-Sum or Offset-Min-Sum with fixed beta = 1
+* Pipelined processing
 * Write disable flags to resolve write conflicts with DDSMs
 * Reference decoder in C++
 * Tool for checking code table entries for data hazards